 Size and Weight: 19" H x 7" W, Approx. 3 LBS

 - 0 comment

-- Tags: barometer, barometer for sale, d&d barometer, dingens, featured product, gift, glass, storm, stormglass, temperature, tendency barometer, thermo, thermometer, water barometer, weather station
+- Tags: barometer, barometer for sale, d&d barometer, dingens, featured product, gift, glass, home decor, storm, stormglass, temperature, tendency barometer, thermo, thermometer, unique gift, water barometer, weather station